-If we are unable to comply with the restrictions and covenants in our debt agreements, including the indentures governing the 2014 Notes, the 2015 Notes and the Notes, there could be a default under the terms of these agreements, which could cause repayment of our debt to be accelerated
+If we are unable to comply with the restrictions and covenants in our debt agreements, including the indentures governing the 2015 Notes, the 2017 Notes, the January 2018 Notes and the Notes, there could be a default under the terms of these agreements, which could cause repayment of our debt to be accelerated

-If we are unable to comply with the restrictions and covenants in the Indenture governing the Notes, or our current or future debt obligations and other agreements (including the indentures governing the 2014 Notes and the 2015 Notes), there could be a default under the terms of these agreements.
+If we are unable to comply with the restrictions and covenants in the Indenture governing the Notes, or our current or future debt obligations and other agreements (including the indentures governing the 2015 Notes, the 2017 Notes, the January 2018 Notes and the Notes), there could be a default under the terms of these agreements.
 In the event of a default under these agreements, the holders of the debt could terminate their commitments to lend to us, accelerate repayment of the debt and declare all amounts borrowed due and payable or terminate the agreements, as the case may be.
-Furthermore, some of our debt agreements, including the indentures governing the Notes, the 2014 Notes and the 2015 Notes, contain cross-acceleration or cross-default provisions.
-As a result, our default under one debt agreement may cause the acceleration of repayment of debt, including the Notes, the 2014 Notes and the 2015 Notes, or result in a default under our other debt agreements, including the indentures governing the Notes, the 2014 Notes and the 2015 Notes.
+Furthermore, some of our debt agreements, including the indentures governing the Notes, the 2015 Notes, the 2017 Notes and the January 2018 Notes, contain cross-acceleration or cross-default provisions.
+As a result, our default under one debt agreement may cause the acceleration of repayment of debt, including the Notes, the 2015 Notes, the 2017 Notes and the January 2018 Notes.
 If any of these events occur, we cannot assure you that our assets and cash flow would be sufficient to repay in full all of our indebtedness, or that we would be able to find alternative financing.
 Even if we could obtain alternative financing, we cannot assure you that it would be on terms that are favorable or acceptable to us.

-Our operations are restricted by the terms of the Notes, the 2014 Notes, the 2015 Notes and other debt agreements, which could limit our ability to plan for or to react to market conditions or meet our capital needs, which could increase your credit risk
+Our operations are restricted by the terms of the Notes, the 2015 Notes, the 2017 Notes, and the January 2018 Notes and other debt agreements, which could limit our ability to plan for or to react to market conditions or meet our capital needs, which could increase your credit risk

-The indentures governing the Notes, the 2014 Notes, the 2015 Notes and other debt agreements include a number of significant restrictive covenants.
+The indentures governing the Notes, the 2015 Notes, the 2017 Notes and the January 2018 Notes and other debt agreements include a number of significant restrictive covenants.
 These covenants restrict, among other things, our ability, and the ability of our Restricted Subsidiaries, to:

-- incur or guarantee additional indebtedness and issue disqualified or preferred stock; - declare dividends on their capital stock or purchase or redeem capital stock; - make investments or other specified restricted payments; - issue or sell capital stock of Restricted Subsidiaries; - guarantee indebtedness of Restricted Subsidiaries; - sell assets;

-- create liens; - enter into sale and leaseback transactions; - enter into agreements that restrict the Restricted Subsidiaries' ability to pay dividends, transfer assets or make intercompany loans; - enter into transactions with shareholders or affiliates; and - effect a consolidation or merger.
+- incur or guarantee additional indebtedness and issue disqualified or preferred stock; - declare dividends on their capital stock or purchase or redeem capital stock; - make investments or other specified restricted payments; - issue or sell capital stock of Restricted Subsidiaries; - guarantee indebtedness of Restricted Subsidiaries; - sell assets; - create liens; - enter into sale and leaseback transactions; - enter into agreements that restrict the Restricted Subsidiaries' ability to pay dividends, transfer assets or make intercompany loans; - enter into transactions with shareholders or affiliates; and - effect a consolidation or merger.